 The example below opted for the OSD (Optional Standard Deduction) tax rate.
 You can also opt for the 8% flat rate IF you opted for it already from filing your first 1701Q for the year.
 Otherwise, opt for the Graduated Income Tax Rate just like from the example below.

-After you filled out Part 1 section above, proceed with the next page (page 2) and provide the details for the computation of income tax.
-Since our example opted for the OSD, we must fill out the details for this section.
+Fill out Part 1 section (screenshot above) then proceed with the next page (page 2) and provide the details for the computation of income tax.
+Since our example opted for the Optional Standard Deduction, we must fill out the details for this section.

 Next fill out the section for tax credits or tax payments if any.
 After you have encoded the values in this page, click the validate tab and proceed to page 1.